Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 Why Add Moulding?

 Moulding is often found at the very least where walls meet floors.
-We might refer to simple moulding as “trim,” but really all moulding is a type of trim — just with varying designs.
+We might refer to it simply as “trim,” but really all moulding is a type of trim — just with varying designs.
 The fancier the moulding, likely the greater the cost, and vice versa.
 But while many designs were originally hand-carved, almost all modern decorative moulding is manufactured using large-scale production machines.

 The Materials that Make Up Moulding